Al-Sad/mdFCN/README.md

 ## Main Scripts:
 The developed mdFCN package contains the following main scripts within its directory:
 ### Main_1_FC.m
 -   This main script calculates the static and dynamic functional connectivity (FC) of each neonate's EEG.
-Note that the neonateís raw EEG and neurocognitive scores are not supplied.
+Note that the neonate‚Äôs raw EEG and neurocognitive scores are not supplied.
 -   The FCs of the HC group can be downloaded from: https://helsinkifi-my.sharepoint.com/:u:/g/personal/almohamm_ad_helsinki_fi/ERoEGI1JET1JriyvItu7sDcBh27eTqihky6cY1BSY-PHrQ?e=Wz7VSR
 -   The FCs of the AED group can be downloaded from: https://helsinkifi-my.sharepoint.com/:u:/g/personal/almohamm_ad_helsinki_fi/EfRENcju9JJLoxtC2hAUGZgBSQisD_WXuGcDV6TGwoqXog?e=mpN7JP
 ### Main_2_scores.m
 -   This main script generates masks for the missing scores in each group and each sleep state.
-Note that the neonateís raw EEG and neurocognitive scores are not supplied.
+Note that the neonate‚Äôs raw EEG and neurocognitive scores are not supplied.
 ### Main_3_extraction.m
 -   This main script extracts dynamic FC latent networks by NMF and selects the best model order.
 -   The extracted networks of the HC group can be downloaded from: https://helsinkifi-my.sharepoint.com/:u:/g/personal/almohamm_ad_helsinki_fi/Ebvj0IVn-T9LpqhKZITmhgMBcbUeCiCyrbBnfCdNT7hEew?e=WhuMmG